ExplicITConsulting/ExplicITConsulting.github.io/search.md

         // Function to display search results
         function displayResults(results, query) {
+            // Report the search to Matomo, including the search result count if (typeof _paq !== 'undefined') {
+                _paq.push(['trackSiteSearch',
+                    query, // The search keyword
+                    false, // Search category (optional, set to false) results.length // The number of results shown to the user (optional, set to false) ]);
+            }

             if (results.length === 0) {
                 searchResultsContainer.innerHTML = '<p>No results found.</p>';
                 return;